How to Change Father’s Attitudes Towards Breastfeeding Through Education

 Summary

 This study’s key findings conclude that there is a strong statistical significance (p < 0.001) between surveys, which resulted in a successful intervention.
 The specific aims were to “determine that if fathers with newborns are provided education on breastfeeding, will their attitude increase towards breastfeeding compared to formula feeding?”
-The statistical analysis would prove that the specific aims were met by this study design, intervention, and analysis.
-The pre-intervention survey mean was 54, resulting in a neutral attitude between breastfeeding and formula feeding (DeLaMore, 1999), while the post-intervention survey mean was 70, resulting in a positive attitude toward breastfeeding (DeLaMore, 1999).
+The statistical analysis would prove that this study design, intervention, and analysis met the specific aims.
+The pre-intervention survey mean was 54, resulting in a neutral attitude between breastfeeding and formula feeding, while the post-intervention survey mean was 70, resulting in a positive attitude toward breastfeeding (DeLaMore, 1999).

-Regarding replicating the study and its sustainability, due to COVID-19, education was conducted in a virtual setting.
+Regarding replicating the study and its sustainability, due to the COVID-19 pandemic, education was conducted in a virtual setting.
 Therefore, a recorded educational piece can be viewed as a study strength and benefit for sustainability.
 This educational piece can continue to be provided to the infant’s father, and there would be no changes made to the typical workflow for the patients or staff in this pediatrician’s office.

 Interpretation